menyen/ador-fe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To install dependencies, please favor `yarn install` instead of `npm install`.
-Yarn will keep the same lock file across different dev environment whereas npm will have slight changes that my get a bit annoying over time
+Yarn will keep the same lock file across different dev environment whereas npm will have slight changes that might get a bit annoying over time

 ## Available Scripts